anonklub/anonklub.github.io/docs/prove/spartan.md

 Generating a Merkle proof to verify the inclusion of an Ethereum address within a Merkle tree is crucial for the circuit's functionality.
 We use a binary Merkle tree structure `@anonklub/merkle-tree-worker` library in case of Spartan circuits.
 Follow these steps to generate a Merkle proof:

 1. Call the `prepare()` function as previously described.
 2. Prepare the list of Ethereum addresses.
-The Anonklub project can assist in scanning the blockchain to create this list, check out [query docs](https://anonklub.github.io/#/apis?id=query).
+The Anonklub project can assist in building this list by querying services that serve indexed blockchain data, check out [query docs](https://anonklub.github.io/#/apis?id=query).
 3. Define the parameters needed to generate the Merkle proof, including the number of `leaves` in the tree, the tree's `depth` (e.g., default: 15), and the specific `leaf` (address) for which you want to prove membership.
-4. The generated proof will be serialized, making it immediately usable as a parameter for the proof function in the circuit.
+4. The generated proof will be serialized (`Uint8Array`), making it immediately usable as a parameter for the proof function in the circuit.

 ```js
 export type GenerateMerkleProofFn = (